dlguswo333/chatFile-back/README.md

 **chatFile** logos were generated from https://favicon.io/.
 <br>

-## How chatFile has been implemented
+## How chatFile back-end has been implemented

 ### Express http Server
 Thanks to javascript's asynchronous functions, ``Express`` is a web server framework